Stoner19/BismuthTools/Desktop Edition/README.md

 This folder contains a desktop version of the Bistmuth Tools using Python.
 The tool is intended for personal use.

+A compiled Windows executable is in releases

+No promises are given that the tools will run on your system

 Notes:

 1. In order to take into account the use of Hyperblocks technology the query components are only designed to use the last 10000 blocks.